pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         may supply your own fixed data.
 If ``fixed`` is specified, ``label`` and ``context`` is ignored.

-    :param int break_location: An integer that indicates the bytes offset where counter bytes are to be located.
-Required when ``location`` is :attr:`~cryptography.hazmat.primitives.kdf.kbkdf.CounterLocation.MiddleFixed`.
+    :param int break_location: A keyword-only argument.
+An integer that indicates the bytes offset where counter bytes are to be located.
+        Required when ``location`` is
+        :attr:`~cryptography.hazmat.primitives.kdf.kbkdf.CounterLocation.MiddleFixed`.

     :raises TypeError: This exception is raised if ``label`` or ``context``